JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Multiple Regression Model.md

 > $$ \mathrm{E}(u|x_{1},x_{2},\ldots,x_{k})=0$$
 > as always this requires:
 > - the unobserved error term be uncorrelated with the explanatory variables
-> - we have correctly accounted for the functional relationships between the explained and explanatory variables.
+> - we have correctly accounted for the functional relationships between the explained and explanatory variables (i.e. no relation misspecification).

 >[!note] Notational abuse
->In MRL setup we just introduces $k$ independent variable $x_{1},\dots, x_{k}$.
+>In MLR setup we just introduce $k$ independent variable $x_{1},\dots, x_{k}$.
 Do not confuse such variables with the observations (samples) for the single independent variable $x$ in the SRL setup (we used the same notation).
 From now on we will denote by
 >- $x_{j}$ $\to$ the $j$-th independent random variable
 >- $x_{ij}$ $\to$ the $i$-th observation for the $j$-th independent variable in the random sample setup.

->[!warning] Irreducibility of the errror
+>[!warning] Irreducibility of the error
 >No matter how many explanatory variables we include in our model, there will always be factors we cannot include, and these are collectively contained in $u$

 >[!warning]
-> The power of MRL is that it provides this ceteris paribus interpretation even though the data have not been collected in a ceteris paribus fashion.
+> The power of MLR is that it provides this ceteris paribus interpretation even though the data have not been collected in a ceteris paribus fashion.
 > In other words it allows us to do in **nonexperimental** environments what natural scientists are able to do in a controlled laboratory setting: keep other factors fixed!
 ## Ordinary Least Squares Estimates